russelltg/weatherstation/lessons/lesson7.md

 password, it will not show anything so that the password is not displayed on the screen.

+Make sure to type in `pi` exactly for the username.
+Then hit enter.
+Next, type in `raspberry` in the password space and hit enter.

 ### Tour of Bash (the linux terminal)

 The linux terminal (aka bash, which stands for bourne again shell), is a extremely powerful tool